lidaxu-physics/Topological_Photonics_TMM/THEORY.md

 each plaquette a fixed flux $\Phi_0$.
 The **anomalous quantum Hall (AQH)** lattice gets topological edge modes a different way: each plaquette has *zero* net flux, but the periodic-driving structure of the link rings (the photon's "internal time spent in the link") creates a non-trivial Floquet bulk band.
-This was first proposed by Liang–Chong (2013), then refined into the photonic anomalous Floquet topological insulator (AFI) of Pasek–Chong (2014) and the experimental realizations by Mittal–Hafezi (2019).
+The AQH lattice was first proposed by Liang–Chong (2013), refined into the photonic anomalous Floquet topological insulator (AFI) of Pasek–Chong (2014), and first realized experimentally on a silicon photonic platform by Mittal–Hafezi (2019).
+More recent silicon-nitride implementations of the same brick-wall lattice — the platform this simulator is built to support — have demonstrated nonlinear topological frequency combs [Flower, Mehrabad, Xu *et al.*, *Science* **384**, 1356 (2024)], multi-timescale mode-locked states with independently tunable single-ring (∼1 THz) and topological super-ring (∼3 GHz) timescales [Xu, Mehrabad, Flower *et al.*, *Sci.
+Adv.* **11**, eadw7696 (2025)], and a passive nested frequency-phase matching mechanism for wafer-scale multi-harmonic generation [Mehrabad, Xu *et al.*, *Science* (2025), doi:10.1126/science.adu6368].

 ### Brick-wall geometry